Office of Community Health Work

 About our mission

 Established in 2019, the Office of Community Health Work simplifies complex care by supporting programs that improve access, foster self-sufficiency and promote healing across central and southern Illinois.
-Rooted in motivational interviewing, harm reduction and trauma-informed care, the office offers a range of services to reduce isolation and build trust within communities.
-Programs include community health worker services, trauma-informed care training and medical student hotspotting experiences.
-The team also consults with hospitals, clinics, police departments, courts and schools to help create population health-focused initiatives.
-Staff members include community health workers, nurses, health educators, licensed clinical social workers and other professionals working collaboratively to deliver compassionate care.
+Through motivational interviewing, harm reduction and trauma-informed care, we offer services that reduce isolation and build trust within communities.
+Our work includes community health worker services, trauma-informed care training and medical student hotspotting experiences.
+We also partner with hospitals, clinics, police departments, courts and schools to decelop population health-focused initiatives.

 Better Days Ahead